reigenatk/go-torrent/README.md

 ![image](https://user-images.githubusercontent.com/69275171/181821508-08cbbc52-dec8-402c-9514-689bf3503b7d.png)

 I've also always been interested in how torrents work, since I've used them before to download completely illegal stuff.
 So naturally I thought, why not try to write a torrent client in Go?
-After all, from what I can tell, Go is usually used for backend, internet related things.
-I might be wrong though.
+So we will attempt to write something similar to popular torrenting clients, like [qBitTorrent](https://www.qbittorrent.org/) for example.
+Because underneath all the fancy GUI is just this simple protocol, that all torrent clients must implement.

 Of course I didn't make this alone, I'm not that smart.
 I followed <a href="https://blog.jse.li/posts/torrent">this post.</a>